 BUDGET AND FISCAL AFFAIRS

-In fiscal year 2014, higher education institutions, agencies, and grant programs received $3.5 billion in state general funds, an increase of $114.3 million, or 3.4 percent over fiscal year 2013 appropriations.
-When funding for the State Universities Retirement System is excluded, funding for higher education institutional operations and grants totals $2.0 billion, an increase of $11.5 million, or 0.6 percent above fiscal year 2013 appropriations.
+In fiscal year 2015, higher education institutions, agencies, and grant programs received $3.5 billion in state general funds, an increase of $34.5 million over the fiscal year 2014 appropriations.
+When funding for the State Universities Retirement System is excluded, funding for higher education institutional operations and grants totals $2.0 billion, which is flat compared to the fiscal year 2014 appropriation.

 The Board administers state and federal grant programs and receives funds for other initiatives.
 In all, FY2014 appropriations for grant programs totaled $13.9 million (both state and federal funds) for a variety of programs and purposes related to the Board's goals and priorities.